What is Biostatistics?

 What is Statistical Genetics?

-Every summer 5-6 top undergraduate students join our nationally recognized research team for eight weeks to investigate current research problems in statistical genetics.
-This year the program will run from June 5 - July 28, 2017, and will take place on the campus of Dordt College, in Sioux Center, Iowa.
+Every summer 5-6 top undergraduate students join our nationally-recognized research team for eight weeks to investigate current research problems in statistical genetics.
+This year the program will run from June 7 - July 30, 2021, and will take place on the campus of Dordt University, in Sioux Center, Iowa.
 A $4,000 stipend will be provided along with free on-campus housing.
-We will also cover travel costs to and from campus at the beginning and end of the program, as well as other travel costs incurred as part of the program (e.g. travel to conferences to present research results)
+We will also cover travel costs to and from campus at the beginning and end of the program, as well as other travel costs incurred as part of the program (e.g. travel to conferences to present research results).

 More than just an eight-week experience

 For students participating in the research program, their experience goes well beyond the typical summer research program.
 Critical components of our program are to bring research results forward to publication in leading peer-reviewed journals and to present our work at national and international conferences of statistics and genetics.
 Most students participating in our program use it as a stepping stone to Ph.D. programs in statistics, biostatistics, statistical genetics, bioinformatics and other related disciplines.

 We take to heart the motto "Work Hard.
 Play Hard."
 With many students conducting research on Dordt's campus each summer, social and recreational opportunities abound both on campus and in the surrounding area.

 What background do I need to apply?

 The program is open to a broad spectrum of undergraduate students with interests in statistics and biostatistics.
 While there are no formal prerequisites for the program, students who have taken courses in theoretical and applied statistics with a desire to attend graduate school are strongly encouraged.
 Additionally, some computer programming (statistical or otherwise) and some knowledge of genetics are both a plus, but should certainly not preclude submitting an application.
 Each summer we look to hire a set of students with a diverse set of strengths and backgrounds so there are few, if any, specific prerequisites.

 How do I apply?